benchristel/scrolls/0100-js-console.md

 var restart = startGame
 </script>

-I've added some code to this particular page to make it play a number-guessing game.
+To demonstrate the power of the JavaScript console, I've added the code for a simple number-guessing game to this particular page.
+When you start the game, the computer picks a random number between 1 and 100 and lets you guess what the number is.
+It'll tell you if the guess is too high or too low and let you guess again until you get it right.
 You can start the game (and get more instructions) with this command:

 ```javascript
 startGame()
 ```

 Interestingly, there's a strategy that will let you win the game in 7 guesses or fewer, every time.
-I'll let you think about that for a bit.
+I'll let you think for a bit about what it might be.
 In the next chapter, you'll see how to build your own programs from sequences of JavaScript commands.